 What happens if I miss a dose (Kineret)?

-Notify your healthcare provider if you miss a dose of this medication.
+Call your doctor for instructions if you miss a dose of anakinra.

 What happens if I overdose (Kineret)?